LeeNDyy/Rest_API_Server/README.md

 This command allows you to collect all containers and immediately launch them for further work

-After that you will have 4 containers, 3 with the same application and nginx, to check the work you need to follow the website link that will appear in the terminal after starting the project you can also chek the work in postman:
+After that you will have 4 containers, 3 with the same application and nginx, to check the work you need to follow the website link that will appear in the terminal after starting the project:

 Open one of the /app/routers/contact.py or /app/routers/group.py files.
 At the very end of the code, there will be a long request text.
 You can remove the comments and watch the changes on the page or in the VS Code console.

 # Postman
+You can also chek the work in postman:
 In this project there are two objects: contect, group and for each of them queries are written: POST, GET, PUT, DELETE To check the work, go to postman and write request.
 Example: http://0.0.0.0.6081/api/v1/contact/, it's post request for contact.